Azure/AppService/_posts/2022-06-16-Announcing-Resiliency-Score-Report-for-Azure-Web-Apps.md

 #### More information

-These are links to documents with more information about this feature.
+These are links to documents where you can find more details about this feature.

 ![Resiliency Score]({{site.baseurl}}/media/2022/06/ResiliencyScoreReport-Details-and-instructions-More_information.png){: .align-center}

-## Comments/Recommendations

-Let us know if you find it useful by leaving a comment below.
-If you have any recommendations, please add them under the [Web Apps forum in feedback.azure.com](https://feedback.azure.com/d365community/forum/b09330d1-c625-ec11-b6e6-000d3a4f0f1c "Web Apps forum in feedback.azure.com"), using the #ResiliencyScoreReport hashtag.

 ## Learn More

 * [The Ultimate Guide to Running Healthy Apps in the Cloud](https://azure.github.io/AppService/2020/05/15/Robust-Apps-for-the-cloud.html#use-multiple-instances "The Ultimate Guide to Running Healthy Apps in the Cloud")

+### Questions/Feedback

+If you have any questions or feedback, please reach out to our team at [diagnostics@microsoft.com](mailto:diagnostics@microsoft.com)